-While some reckon Gaudí is a bit too, well, gaudy, the Basílica de la Sagrada Família most definitely delivers the wow factor.
+While some reckon the architecture of Antoni Gaudí is a bit too, well, gaudy, the Basílica de la Sagrada Família most definitely delivers the wow factor.
 It’ll floor you with its exquisitely carved human figures, floral details and geometric symbols, all of which hang suspended like dripping candle wax.
-No picture really does it justice so you’ll have to hop on a plane and drink in those architectural details with your own eyes.
+No picture really does it justice, so you’ll have to hop on a plane and drink in those architectural details with your own eyes.

 A stroll down La Rambla de les Flors is an essential part of any Barcelona trip.
 Where else can you pick up a fresh bouquet like the locals would have 100 years ago?
 Only at the Flors María stand, that’s where.
 Back in the 19th century, La Rambla was the only place you could pick up a beautiful bunch of blooms, and it still maintains that old-school charm, even as the snap-happy tourists wave their selfie sticks around.